theo-armour/pages/00-snippets/inspirations-sources.md

 * bookmark and tag everything
 * Join the laughing and singing club
 * It is difficult to be famous if you are hidden under a rock
-* "Happy families are all alike; every unhappy family is unhappy in its own way."
+* "Happy families are all alike; every unhappy family is unhappy in its own way." ~ [Anna Karenina principle - Wikipedia](https://en.wikipedia.org/wiki/Anna_Karenina_principle)
 * "If it bleeds it leads" ~ unintended consequences of greedy media: rampant unhappiness\* Micro-fame
 * Complex vs Complexity / simple as possible but no simpler /
 * Using the same tools / helping others because they use the same tools /